 - Meilerhütte from Reintal, Elmau or Leutasch, Austria 2.374 m (difficult)

 The Zugspitze Area, together with the Zugspitz-Arena in Tirol, offers sport climbers a wide choice of natural rocks, designated climbing areas and climbing trails in all levels and grades.
-If you are interested, please contact the Garmisch-Partenkirchen Section of the German Alpine Club (Deutscher Alpenverein) regarding the current status of the climbing trails, security matters and trained guides.
+If you are interested, please contact the Garmisch-Partenkirchen Section of the German Alpine Club (Deutscher Alpenverein, commonly known as DAV) regarding the current status of the climbing trails, security matters and trained guides.
+Links are in German.

 Want to know more?